davidyyd/roboprompt/README.md

 Our code is built on top of [RLBench](https://github.com/stepjam/RLBench) simulation environment and [Peract](https://github.com/peract/peract) codebase.

+This software is part of the BAIR Commons HIC Repository as of calendar year 2025.

 ## Citation
 If you find RoboPrompt helpful, please consider citing:
 ```bibtex